 Sole Custody in California

-The term primary physical custody is not specifically described in California statutes, but it is often used in marital settlement agreements.
-The term primary physical custody simply means that one parent will be more responsible for the care of the child or children than the other parent.
 In joint physical custodial arrangements, the child or children will spend more time with the parent who has primary physical custody.
-Using the terms “joint legal custody with sole custody to…” sounds much more divisive than saying “joint physical custody with
+Using the terms “joint legal custody with sole custody to…” sounds much more divisive than saying “joint physical custody with [parent] as the primary custodial parent.”
+Often, this better choice of words will have a profound impact on how the non-custodial parent views their parenting rights and their willingness to sign a marital settlement agreement.

 Jurisdiction Laws for California Custody